Property in Alanya. Ideal Estates, +90 532 777 4 777

 Fundamental Values of Turkish Legal Order

-The fundamental principles of the legal system in Turkey are as follows;
+The fundamental principles of the legal system in Turkey are as follows:

-• Every person has the right to demand respect for their private life and family affairs.
-The right to privacy is guaranteed.
+• Every individual has the right to demand respect for their private life and family affairs, with the right to privacy being guaranteed.
+The immunity of domicile is applicable.

-• Every person has the freedom to establish, join or leave an association without prior permission.
+• The press is free and will not face censorship, and individuals have the freedom to establish, join, or leave an association without prior permission.

 • No one can be employed in a job that does not match their age, gender, or strength.